grantmcdermott/ggfixest/README.md

 <img src="man/figures/README-stagg_ggiplot_noname-1.png" width="100%" />

-One nice think about the **ggplot2** API is that it makes changing multiplot figures simple.
-For example, if you don’t like the presentation of “dodged” models in a single frame, then it easy to facet them instead using the `multi_style = 'facet'` argument.
+One nice thing about the **ggplot2** API is that it makes changing multiplot figures simple.
+For example, if you don’t like the presentation of “dodged” models in a single frame, then it’s easy to facet them instead using the `multi_style = 'facet'` argument.

 ``` r
 ggiplot(list('TWFE' = est_twfe, 'Sun & Abraham (2020)' = est_sa20),